 2. Go inside Oxford Castle

 Oxford Castle is a Medieval Castle in the heart of Oxford near Westgate Shopping centre.
-It was actually used as a Prison until 1996.
+The castle was built for William the Conquerer in 1073 (building commenced in 1071).
+Oxford Castle was actually used as a Prison until 1996.
 Walk up the steps to explore the tower and have an amazing view of Oxford from the top.
 Time it so that you get a guide on entrance (this comes included in the price).
 He or she will tell you some interesting (and gruesome) stories about the prisoners.